arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedAzurePreviewPortal/HOL.md

 	_Resources groups list_

-1. Navigate to the Resource Group and check that there is a website and a SQL database with the namesyou defined in PowerShell.
+1. Navigate to the Resource Group and check that there is a website and a SQL database with the names you defined in PowerShell.

 	![Custom Resource Group](Images/custom-resource-group.png?raw=true "Custom Resource Group")